Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 - Category 1 – This category is for patients that have not been able to recover from their initial COVID infection.
 Because the SARS-CoV-2 virus causes direct cell and organ damage, often this damage leaves behind lingering symptoms that do not resolve, creating chronic symptoms.

 - Category 2- Many COVID patients required ICU hospitalization.
-This category of LC includes those that are affected by post-ICU syndrome.
+This category of LC includes those who are affected by post-ICU syndrome.
 Many of the common symptoms associated with this syndrome are also the same as many Long COVID symptoms.
 These include cognitive, emotional, and physical symptoms.
 In many cases, patients can have this syndrome in addition to Category 3 Long COVID.

 - Category 3 – In category 3, patients recovered from their original COVID infection only to develop new symptoms weeks or even months later.
 They may experience similar symptoms to their initial COVID infection or develop completely new symptoms.
 Because COVID spares no organ in the body, symptoms can vary immensely and may come and go.
 With category 3, there is no connection between the original COVID severity and the risk or intensity of symptoms you experience.
 You may have had a mild, or even asymptomatic, case of COVID and still may develop LC.
 Many of the patients in category 3 may be diagnosed with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), postural orthostatic tachycardia (POTS), or other chronic complex diseases often initiated by a viral infection.